Spanish Baccalaureate: Present

-As established under LOE (the Spanish Educational Law) of 2006, the Baccalaureate is studied over two years, usually upon the completion of compulsory secondary education (ESO).
-Following the enactment of LOMCE, there are four distinct branches: Arts (two paths), Sciences and Technology, Humanities and Social Sciences (with two "itineraries" for the Humanities and Social Sciences branch) and General.
+The Baccalaureate is currently regulated by the Ley Orgánica 3/2020 (LOMLOE) and its implementing Real Decreto 243/2022.
+It is studied over two years, usually upon the completion of compulsory secondary education (ESO).
+Under the LOMLOE, there are four modalities: Arts (two paths), Sciences and Technology, Humanities and Social Sciences (with two "itineraries" for the Humanities and Social Sciences branch) and General.
+The latter was introduced by the LOMLOE reforms and took effect from the 2023-24 school year.

 As in the compulsory primary and secondary stages of education, in the Baccalaureate there is a distinction between "core subjects", "specialist subjects" and "subjects chosen by the Autonomous Community" — this last category denotes the language and literature of the regional co-official language (Catalan, Valencian, Basque or Galician), if any.
 The national Government determines a set of core subjects, while the educational administrations of the autonomous communities may specify additional core subjects and will decide upon the list of non-core subjects.

 Admission to the Baccalaureate is subject to a certificate of completion of compulsory secondary education (Graduado en Educación Secundaria Obligatoria), or certain technical qualifications.